 Researchers, as generators of research papers are expected to make any peer-reviewed research papers, which acknowledge Research Council funding, open access (effective since 1 April 2013).

-All projects receiving Horizon 2020 funding now have the obligation to ensure any peer-reviewed journal article they publish in is openly accessible, free of charge.
+All projects receiving Horizon Europe funding have the obligation to ensure any peer-reviewed journal article they publish in is openly accessible, free of charge.

 2.1 Bournemouth University staff, students and those associated with the university such as visiting faculty producing research outputs - henceforth be referred to as ‘authors’are expected to record bibliographic details of all research outputs within the university’s research information system BRIAN and deposit outputs into its institutional repository (BURO), in accordance with this policy.